MotoAcidic/Shroud/doc/init.md

 /usr/lib/systemd/system directory, followed by the command `systemctl daemon-reload` in order to update running systemd configuration.

-To test, run `systemctl start shroudd` and to enable for system startup run `systemctl enable shroudd`
+To test, run `systemctl start fivegd` and to enable for system startup run `systemctl enable fivegd`

 4b) OpenRC

 Rename bitcoind.openrc to bitcoind and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with `/etc/init.d/shroudd start` and configure it to run on startup with `rc-update add shroudd`
+Test it with `/etc/init.d/fivegd start` and configure it to run on startup with `rc-update add fivegd`

 4c) Upstart (for Debian/Ubuntu based distributions)

 Drop bitcoind.conf in /etc/init.
-Test by running `service shroudd start` it will automatically start on reboot.
+Test by running `service fivegd start` it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they